omgnetwork/omg-js/README.md

 ## OMG.JS
 ### Clientside Library Implementation for Tesuji

-IMPORTANT: This is a Pre-Alpha implementation of a Client JS library, things may break
+IMPORTANT: This is a Pre-Alpha implementation of a Client JS library, things WILL break

 This is a library that allows a NodeJS Application to Interact with the Tesuji Plasma So that you could: